Satjpatel/MIPS32/README.md

 For a branch instruction, new value of the PC may be the target address.So PC is not updated in this stage; new value is stored in a register NPC.

 	Gist:   IR <- Mem[PC]  (IR - Instruction Register)
 			NPC <- PC + 1

 ### 2. ID -> Instruction Decode/ Register Fetch

-The instruction already fetched in IR is decoded.
+The instruction fetched in IR is decoded.
 - 'opcode' is 6 bits ( 31:26)
 - 'rs' (first source register - 25:21) and         'rt' (second source register - 20:16)
 - 16 bit immediate data (15:0)